-- All young people can, if they wish, contact the responsible individual if they do not receive any feedback from the registered manager.
-However, individuals can go to any member of staff to raise their concerns / issues and they will not be discriminated in any way by making a complaint. - With regards to minor complaints, these are always treated seriously and promptly, recorded in a complaints procedural log and followed through to hopefully a positive outcome.
+- With regards to minor complaints, these are always treated seriously and promptly, recorded in a complaints procedural log and followed through to hopefully a positive outcome.
 If the complaint is more serious this will be logged and immediately passed on to the formal stage, which will result in the matter being investigated independently. - Each young person will be allocated a Key Worker; and this member of staff will explain to the young person their role and how they will support them and advocate for them during the young person's stay at Jasmine.
-The young person does not just have to talk to their Key Worker about their issues; they can talk to any member of the staff team they feel comfortable with. - Each young person will be given the opportunity to discuss issues with an independent person other than managers or staff of this unit if he/she wishes in confidence. - Each young person is given an opportunity to discuss incidents and express their views either individually or in the Children's Meeting where unsafe behaviour can be discussed with residents or adults.
+The young person does not just have to talk to their Key Worker about their issues; they can also talk to any member of the staff team they feel comfortable with. - Each young person will be given the opportunity to discuss issues with an independent person other than managers or staff of this unit if he/she wishes in confidence. - Each young person is given an opportunity to discuss incidents and express their views either individually or in the Children's Meeting where unsafe behaviour can be discussed with residents or adults.

-Registration No.: SC462450 Details for Ofsted Address: Piccadilly Gate Store Street Manchester M1 2WD Telephone: 0300 123 1231 - About Children's Services and General Enquires Text 60085 - For Text messages Email: enquires@ofsted.gov.uk If you are unhappy with our services you can contact: Compliments and Complaints Manager (Thurrock Placing Authority Only) People Services Civic Offices New Road Grays Essex RM17 6SL.
-Telephone: 01375 652788 Email: complaints@thurrock.gov.uk
+Registration No.: SC462450 Details for Ofsted Address:

+Piccadilly Gate Store Street Manchester M1 2WD

+Telephone: 0300 123 1231 - About Children's Services and General Enquires

+Text 60085 - For Text messages Email: enquires@ofsted.gov.uk

+If you are unhappy with our services you can contact:

+Compliments and Complaints Manager (Thurrock Placing Authority Only) People Services

+Civic Offices New Road Grays Essex

+RM176SL

+Telephone: 01375 652788

+Email: complaints@thurrock.gov.uk

-If you are still not satisfied with the outcome of your complaint then you write to: Local Government Ombudsman PO Box 4771 Coventry CV4 0EH Telephone: 0300 061 4771 If you need help with making your complaint, you may need an advocate.
+If you are still not satisfied with the outcome of your complaint then you write to:

+Local Government Ombudsman

+PO Box 4771 Coventry CV4 0EH

+Telephone: 0300 061 4771

+If you need help with making your complaint, you may need an advocate.
 An advocate is trained to help children in care to say what they think.

-You can contact an advocate at: Young People Looked After - advocacy project Open Door The Beehive West Street Grays Essex RM17 6XP Telephone: 01375 389879/01375 413740 Email: general@opendoorservices.org
+You can contact an advocate at:

+Young People Looked After - Advocacy Project Open Door

+The Beehive West Street Grays Essex RM17 6XP

+Telephone: 01375 389879/01375 413740 Email: general@opendoorservices.org

-This is the website of the Children's Rights Director for England (CRD) - Roger Morgan.
-With his team Roger spends lots of time listening to what children and young people who live away from home have to say about how they are looked after.
+Below is the website for the Children's Rights Director for England (CRD) - Roger Morgan.
+Roger and his team spend a lot of time listening to what children and young people who live away from home have to say about how they are looked after.